THOMASELOVE/500-classes-2023/class01/README.md

 ## One Last Thing

-I am in a play that runs on Friday and Saturday evenings at 8 PM starting January 27 and running through February 18 at Aurora Community Theatre, in Aurora, Ohio.
+I am in a play that runs on Friday and Saturday evenings at 8 PM starting January 27 and running through February 18 at [Aurora Community Theatre](https://www.auroracommunitytheatre.com/), in Aurora, Ohio.
+I'm always delighted to see anyone I know at any show I do.
+Please do come if you are interested, and if you are comfortable being around people who are unmasked.

 It's called "[The Play That Goes Wrong](https://www.youtube.com/watch?v=DOWO4gq-whg)."
 It is widely regarded as one of the funniest plays ever produced, and is sometimes referred to as a hybrid of Monty Python and Sherlock Holmes.
 I am playing a leading role, that of Chris, the play's director and one of its stars, and I'm not going to tell you anything more about it, except that I am exceedingly proud of the show, and think you will like it.

 If you'd like to come, that would be great, and all of the information you need to buy tickets (they are **selling very quickly**) is available by clicking the "Buy Tickets" link at <https://www.auroracommunitytheatre.com/>.
-I'm always delighted to see anyone I know at any show I do.
-Please do come if you are interested, and if you are comfortable being around people who are unmasked.
+The theater is about a 40-45 minute drive from the CWRU campus, east and south of Cleveland.
 Thank you.

 If you wouldn't like to come, that's **100% OK**.
 I have various professional roles (as a teacher, for example) where I have some nominal control over other people's happiness or work.
 If you're someone who interacts with me professionally, please feel no obligation to attend a show I'm in.
 Attending (or not attending) a show I'm in carries no weight with me at all in any professional capacity.